London fashion capital – Style City

 London’s wealth and influence caught the eye of many authoritative statesmen and many of the first origins of trend came from regal and class driven beginnings.
 During this time London fashion did rely on outside influences such as luxury materials from Europe.
 Proving particular popular with past monarchies, luxurious fabrics were a symbol of riches, importance and power.

-During the 1600s and the time of the great fire, London was at a place to rebuild its position in the world.
+During the 1600s and the time of the great fire, London the fashion capital was at a place to rebuild its position in the world.
 It was during these times that focus was put on designing and creating places of significance.
 Much of aristocracy was now based in the West End.
 Squares and parks also popped up drawing in fashionable and wealthy people.
 Later on with social events and activity increasing in London, it was a great time to invest in the clothing business.
 People wanted to dress for the occasion and look elegant, smart and fashionable for the decade.
 In the mid 1700s, well-known craftsmen and in particular entrepreneurs of locations such as Saville Row, Jermyn Street and St James created the iconic English tailoring still loved today.
 This influence later spawned to womenswear and created the style that is treasured in the fashion industry to this very day.

 19th century fashion

-During the time of industry, London became a hive for clothing manufacture.
+During the time of industry, London the fashion capital became a hive for clothing manufacture.
 As the West End was associated with upper class tailoring and bespoke clothing, the East End rose up the ranks in a very different way.
 Places such as Aldgate and Bethnal Green were home to the bulk sector of fashion production.
 These working class districts were badly paid and included overcrowded working conditions.
 It was known as a poor profession and exploited workers yet provided clothing to people who couldn’t afford the expensive alternatives.

-London fashion was starting to be known for its innovation and entrepreneurial ways.
+London the fashion capital was starting to be known for its innovation and entrepreneurial ways.
 Famous fashion designer Thomas Burberry experimented with waterproofing, leading the way in outerwear, and pioneers such as William Perkin invented synthetic dyes during the late 1850s.
 London became a centre of influence in clothing manufacture and often made waves in trends throughout history.

 One of the most iconic movements that the capital is famous for, is the retail sector.
 People flocked near and far to visit the shops and boutiques of London’s shopping districts.
 Department store Liberty was founded in 1875 and remains a figure of luxury shopping today’s West End.
 Stores such as Selfridges and Harrod’s came into fruition during the early 1900s and created the city’s iconic shopping heritage.

-London fashion in the 20th century
+London the fashion capital in the 20th century

 During the 1900s trends really started to take shape in the fashion world.
-London became a hive for iconic movements and both sides of the class system had its unique style.
+London the fashion capital became a hive for iconic movements and both sides of the class system had its unique style.
 The city’s well-known tailoring and prestige never faded with chic Mayfair elites carrying on the classic and smart style of London’s fashion beginnings.
 The working classes opted for more outspoken trends giving an outlet for rebellion and individualism.
 London’s Mods and Rockers, Teddy Boys and Punk styles led symbolic fashion trends throughout the world.

 This iconic century also paved the way for several innovative fashion designers.
 Creatives used street level influence to make their designs unique and appeal to the masses.
 60s designers such as Mary Quant, Barbara Hulanicki and Ossie Clarke offered funky, sensual design and took the swinging sixties by storm.
 Moving into the 1970s, Zandra Rhodes and Vivienne Westwood created an eccentric and vibrant style embracing free spirit and unique style.